Frequently Asked Questions

 A number of themes are suggested for you to indicate to me where your interests lie.
 Selecting one kind of theme is not a guarantee that the workshop will be exactly on the theme you indicate; it may be the exact theme if you are booking with friends and all of you want the same thing.
 But, if you select one option and another person books for the same day and indicates a different option, the workshop will run as a hybrid of the two.
 For example, a hybrid of New Seasonal French and Home Cooking might combine Tarragon Chicken with a starter course of some contemporary crudités.
 The themes are essentially very similar to one another and they allow me to craft a workshop that allows you to cook the sorts of food you enjoy.

-Brocante Sundays are abridged versions of the full day workshops mixing demonstration and hands-on cooking to allow time for browsing the antiques stalls.
+Brocante Sundays are abridged versions of the full day workshops combining hands-on cooking with demonstrations, and some dishes may be prepared ahead to allow time for browsing the antiques stalls.
 These workshops are a lovely way to combine antiquing and cooking.
 And eating!
 The lunch follows the same model as the Full Day Workshop offering: aperitif, déjeuner with dessert, cheese course and local wines.
 These are only offered once a month, on the second Sunday of each month to coincide with the very popular Fourcès Brocante Market.
 If you like to shop for vintage French anything, you will absolutely love these sessions.

 French Market Workshops start early so allow for a full day of shopping and cooking.
 You will need your own transport to and from the chosen market and then back to Fourcès.
 Market day classes are slightly different, with shopping and cooking and eating staggered through the day, but there will be time at the end to sit down and enjoy an aperitif and food in the garden so no one will go home hungry!
 For the best experience, these can also be planned over 2 days, with market shopping & some prep on Day 1 and final cooking on Day 2.
 Get in touch to discuss.